zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 {{<info>}}
 **Note:**
-Annotations support is available from PX Version 1.2.11.6
+Annotations support is available from Portworx version 1.2.11.6
 {{</info>}}

-For using annotations Portworx daemon set requires extra permissions to read annotations from PVC object.
+For using annotations Portworx DaemonSet requires extra permissions to read annotations from PVC object.
 Make sure your ClusterRole has the following section

 ```text
 - apiGroups: [""]